dduan/Pathos/README.md

 Pathos is designed with the following philosophy in mind.

-1. **Provide as few abstraction atop POSIX file API as possible, but no fewer.**
-   Make conventional C APIs Swift-y, but avoid over-abstraction.
+1. **Provide as few abstractions atop POSIX file API as possible, but no fewer.** Make conventional C APIs Swift-y, but avoid over-abstraction.
 Use string for path values for efficiency and simplicity.
 User can trivially and incrementally add on abstractions for their needs.
 A _super_ simple protocol, `PathRepresentable`, paired with a equally simple `Path` type, serve as bridge to the OO world.